 Related: Air Conditioner Service: Pay a Little Now, Save Later

 Cut the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters need to be exchanged every several months, depending on the type you use.
+Furnace filters must be replaced every few months, depending on the kind you use.

-Not sure when you last replaced yours?
-Remove it and hold it up to the light.
-If you can’t see light through it, get a new one.
+Not sure when you last put in a new one?
+Take it out and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.